-We mandate use of the government procurement card for purchases valued under £1.5k and for over that value, the type of competition ranges from a straightforward comparison of quotes to a formal sealed tender process, dependant on the commercial, operational and legal risk involved.
-We use contract conditions to manage these risks, and among these we have Conditions of Contract for Services: value under £5,000 (Purchase Order Contract Conditions) that accompany our Purchase Orders.
+We use the government procurement card for purchases valued under £1,500.
+For over that value, the type of competition ranges from a straightforward comparison of quotes to a formal sealed tender process, dependent on commercial, operational and legal risk.
+We use contract conditions to manage these risks, and these Short Form Conditions of Contract for services valued at under £10,000 accompany our purchase orders.

-We support the government’s SME target of awarding33% of spend with third-party suppliers to SMEs by 2020 through:
+We support the government’s SME target of 33% of spend with third-party suppliers to SMEs by 2020 through:

 - regularly reviewing our procurement plans to ensure that they do not prohibit SME involvement